 Causes of herniated disc

 The most common cause of slip discs is due to degeneration of the spine and weakening of the spine muscle.
 As we going through the process of aging the spine started to degenerate and become stiffer and dehydrate.
 Our body muscle mass started decreasing and body weight started to increase, the spine is put under lots of pressure and stress, putting the spine at higher risk of causing herniated disc.

 There are various significant causes of herniated discs like:

-- A spinal injury due to accident or trauma
+- A spinal pain condition due to accident or trauma

 - Repetitive motion and movement that stresses the lower back muscle